 Situated at the heart of the University, Benedictine's College of Liberal Arts provides students with unparalleled access to innovative, in-depth instruction in the humanities and social sciences.
 Our classes and programs emphasize rigorous, engaged learning, preparing students to live and work in a rapidly-changing world by cultivating their critical thinking skills and their abilities of self-expression.

-We encourage you to explore our site to learn more about the majors offered by the College of Liberal Arts, as well as about its many unique programs and opportunities for interdisciplinary study.
-You can also find more information about the College's departments and faculty, with additional details about new and regularly-offered courses, special events, and degree requirements for students.
+Please explore our site to learn more about the majors offered by the College of Liberal Arts, as well as about its many unique programs and opportunities for interdisciplinary study.
+You can also find information about the College's departments and faculty, with additional details about course offerings, special events, and degree requirements.